 Died.

-On the 1st ult., in Champaign county Ohio NANCY, wife of Jacob H. Yoder formerly of Brown township, Mifflin county, aged 29 years, 1 month, and 1 day; she leaves a husband and five children to mourn her losa.
-In Schellsburg, Belford county, on the 24th
+On the 1st ult., in Champaign county Ohio NANCY, wife of Jacob H. Yoder formerly of Brown township, Mifflin county, aged 29 years, I month, and I day; she leaves a husband and five children to mourn her loss.